iMattPro/abbc3/README.md

 Advanced BBCode Box 3 for phpBB3
 =================================

 ABBC3 replaces phpBB3's BBCode buttons with icons in a beautiful and highly customizable toolbar.
 ABBC3 also adds many new and useful BBCodes giving users more ways to customize their posts.
-It also improves some of phpBB3's built-in BBCodes and also supports your own custom BBCodes.
+It also improves some of phpBB3's built-in BBCodes and supports your own custom BBCodes.
 Additional features include an Image Resizer with various Lightbox styled expanders, and Auto-Embedded Video from dozens of media sites and file formats.

 Features